syntropic137/event-sourcing-platform/event-store/eventstore-backend-postgres/README.md

 ## Rationale & Guarantees

-- **Global sequencing**: `global_position BIGSERIAL PRIMARY KEY` provides a strictly increasing, gap-free sequence for the entire log (per-node).
+- **Global sequencing**: `global_nonce BIGSERIAL PRIMARY KEY` provides a strictly increasing, gap-free sequence for the entire log (per-node).
 This is the canonical global order.
 - **Per-stream sequencing**: each stream increments `stream_version` by 1 starting at 1.
 Enforced by:
   - `UNIQUE(stream_id, stream_version)` for OCC + duplicates prevention
   - `CHECK (stream_version > 0)` to disallow zero/negative